The Top Five Ways to Automate Your Dropship Operations

 Because most ecommerce stores are not on par with the giants like Amazon or Walmart, they don’t have the ability to dictate the terms of a vendor-business owner relationship.
 Instead, you’ll want to create strong, mutually beneficial arrangements where you and your vendor find yourselves on the same side of the table, working to help your mutual customers.

 As you know, if you want your customers to have a good experience, you need a good relationship with the people supplying the products.
-This is easy to envision when things are running smoothly, but these relationships are put to the test when orders are canceled and refunds are due.
+This is easy to envision when things are running smoothly, but these relationships are put to the test when orders are canceled, and refunds are due.
 In these instances, you want your vendors to be as responsive and transparent as possible.

-Overall, it is important to understand that dropshipping does add an extra burden onto vendors.
+Overall, it is important to understand that dropshipping does add an extra burden to vendors.
 By doing what you can to be easier to work with, vendors will reciprocate with more favorable treatment.
 In turn, enhancing customer experience.

 5) Have a Plan for Returns